Tips for finding the best accountability partner

 When picking your own accountability partner, I have a few tips:

 Be clear on what you want and need.

 What you want to get out of the partnership and what you think you need can certainly evolve, but to start it helps to set expectations so the other person knows what you’re hoping to get out of them.
 Part of this involves owning your weaknesses.
 I find that other people can’t help you if they don’t know what your problems are.

 You want someone who can be objective, who isn’t too close to your life, and who isn’t worried about hurting your feelings.
 Don’t assume because you like someone that they will be a good partner either, always leads to disappointment.

 It’s not about liking them, it’s about trusting them to give good business feedback,

 Find someone you respect and whose word carries weight for you.
-They really to need to have ‘walked the talk’ themselves and have proven business acumen, not just a uni degree.
+They really need to have ‘walked the talk’ themselves and have proven business acumen, not just a uni degree.

-While it’s extremely helpful to find someone, who understands your business and industry, what’s most important is that you respect each other’s professional sensibility and find value in their contribution to your career.
+While it’s extremely helpful to find someone who understands your business and industry, what’s most important is that you respect each other’s professional sensibility and find value in their contribution to your career.

-Don’t get into this if you’re not ready to commit to your own success and to someone else’s.
+Don’t get into this if you’re not ready to commit to your own success and someone else’s.

 Approach to own business.